Comparative Perspectives on Refugee Politics

 Being students of media and political communication, naturally the discussions on the first day focused on the media coverage of flight.
 In conversations with communication scholars, the students compared deficient reporting patterns of the Arab media with those of the German media and found more parallels than differences.
 With this background, the group met journalists in the following days who reported on their own media practice, including the Campji media project, documentary filmmaker Diana Moukalled and LBCI news reporter Sobhiya Najjar – each of them being motivated journalists who want to give refugees a voice and counteract common stereotypes.

-Two further meetings with filmmakers during the excursion illuminated the lives of refugees before their flight and in exile from a more artistic perspective.
+Two further meetings with filmmakers during the study trip illuminated the lives of refugees before their flight and in exile from a more artistic perspective.
 The documentary „HUNNA.
 Mothers of the Revolution” tells the story of four women who fought and still fight for the Syrian Revolution.
 The short film "Maram" portrays an 11-year-old Syrian girl who sells roses night after night in Beirut's district Hamra to support her family.

-Another day of the excursion was dedicated to visiting the headquarters of UNHCR, the United Nations Refugee Agency in northern Lebanon, which provides governmental-like support in the registration and care of refugees.
+Another day of the study trip was dedicated to visiting the headquarters of UNHCR, the United Nations Refugee Agency in northern Lebanon, which provides governmental-like support in the registration and care of refugees.
 During the subsequent visit to an "informal settlement", the students had the chance to talk with two Syrian residents, Mohammed and Fatima, who build up a school in a tent for the children of their settlement on their own initiative.

 The project is supported and funded by the Arab-German Young Academy of Sciences and Humanities (AGYA)